michelk/saga-cmd.hs/README.md

 Two exectuables are currently shipped

--   **sagaChain:** A program to chain different saga-calls, where the output of one command gets the input of the next.
+-   **sagaPipe:** A program to chain different saga-calls, where the output of one command gets the input of the next.

 -   **sagaTopo:** Wrapper to create topographic-maps out of `sgrid`-files